Clayell/Roblox-Multi-Instance-Script/README.md

 The script will then automatically close the `ROBLOX_singletonEvent` event handle when it appears, allowing you to run as many instances of Roblox as you wish.
 It will continuously run, so if you close Roblox and open it again it will still close the event handle as normal.
 To stop the script, close the Powershell window.

 Due to Handle being Windows-specific, this script only works on Windows operating systems.

+Generously made by ChatGPT in about 2 hours of debugging.
+(I certainly don't know how to code in Powershell's language, heh)